PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 You'll have to fully understand what problem your product actually solves and develop a series of questions to access whether or not your lead has that problem.
 Every salesperson should keep a long list of qualified leads.
 Each of these leads is a candidate to be cast in the story you are inviting them into.

-Day 43: Invite Customers into a Story
+Day 43 How to Sell: Invite Customers into a Story

 Now that you know who to cast in the story, it's time to invite them into the story itself.
 1. I see you are struggling with X problem